-Your first thought should in fact be whether you can make more of the space you already have.
-Traditional properties tend to have a warren of small rooms, with previous additions such as porches and conservatories only adding to the problem, leaving interiors with no light and turning existing rooms into corridors.
+Your first thought should be whether you can make more of the space you already have.
+Traditional properties tend to have a warren of small rooms.
+Previous additions such as porches and conservatories only add to the problem, leaving interiors with no light and turning existing rooms into corridors.

 Where to Start

 - Ideally this will be a full measured survey, showing exact dimensions and angles.
-A surveyor (rics.org.uk) will charge £600-900 plus VAT to draw floorplans, elevations and key sections.
+A surveyor (rics.org.uk) will charge £600-£900 plus VAT to draw floorplans, elevations and key sections.

 - Make a note of which side of the property is quietest and most private, and mark the position of the gas and electric meters (if in the house), the soil pipes and any inspection chambers outside.

 Kitchen Breakfast Room

 High on most people’s wish-list when remodelling is a family kitchen with informal dining area and a separate utility room and cloakroom.
 Typical remodel options include combining the existing kitchen with the dining room, and perhaps the living room too.

 The fewer walls you remove, the lower the cost, so don’t make unnecessary changes.
 Adding new walls, to form a utility room for instance, is less expensive than removing walls.

 Locating your kitchen sink and utility room to make use of existing soil pipes will be the most cost-effective option but there is usually a plumbing solution for any situation.
-Gas and electric meters can be relocated, but this will add £300-400 per meter to costs.
+Gas and electric meters can be relocated, but this will add £300-£400 per meter to costs.

 The second most popular option is to create a larger master bedroom with an en-suite bathroom and perhaps a dressing area.
 A typical solution is to knock a doorway into an adjacent smaller bedroom – often the box room – and to add bathroom facilities here, closing up the original doorway.

 Watch out for changes in floor or ceiling level when joining rooms together.
 Small changes can be overcome with a single step, or by adjusting floor or ceiling levels to match.
 Larger differences will require steps and this can take up a valuable space.